-- Why do some nations grow faster than others? - What determines the living standards in different nations? - How will leaving the European Union impact the UK economy? - Should the Bank of England Monetary Policy Committee increase interest rates in order to prevent another house price bubble? - Is free trade between nations always beneficial? - Should stronger economies within the EU, like Germany and the UK, bail out countries with economic problems, like Italy, Spain and Greece?
+- Why do some nations grow faster than others? - What determines the living standards in different nations? - How has leaving the European Union impacted the UK economy? - Should the Bank of England Monetary Policy Committee continue increase interest rates to tackle inflation? - Is free trade between nations always beneficial? - Will the UK's current deficit and national debt have implications for the future of the UK economy?

 Studying Economics improves your ability to reason logically, and to analyse data.
-Graphs and diagrams are frequently used as an aid to reasoning, and you also need to be able to perform simple mathematical operations, such as calculating a percentage change.
+Graphs and diagrams are frequently used as an aid to reasoning, and you need to be able to perform simple mathematical operations, such as calculating a percentage change.
 This means that mathematical competence is a considerable advantage.
-Although students can do well in A Level Economics without it, a good pass in A Level Mathematics is an essential requirement for many Economics degree courses (and an A necessary for the top universities).
+Although students can do well in A Level Economics without it, an A in A Level Mathematics is an essential requirement for many Economics degree courses.
 If you think you might wish to study Economics at university, we strongly recommend taking A Level Mathematics too.